chihacknight/chihacknight.org/_posts/blog/2015-11-23-10-lessons-from-organizing-the-chi-hack-night.md

 The above agenda is what we’ve found works the best for us.
 It has evolved over 3 ½ years and is tailored for an event with 100 attendees.
 So don’t go an try to follow it letter-for-letter and expect success.

-Instead, I’ve come up with some general lessons we’ve learned as we’ve grown.
-These, should consider:
+Instead, I’ve come up with some general lessons we’ve learned as we’ve grown:

 **1. Meet at the same time and place every week**